-On behalf of the Board of Trustees, we are pleased to present the Annual Comprehensive Financial Report of the Maryland State Retirement and Pension System for the fiscal year that ended June 30, 2021.
-This report provides information on the financial status of the Retirement System during a period when the System issued approximately \$355 million in average monthly payments to more than 169,000 retirees and beneficiaries.
+On behalf of the Board of Trustees, we are pleased to present the Annual Comprehensive Financial Report of the Maryland State Retirement and Pension System for the fiscal year that ended June 30, 2022.
+This report provides information on the financial status of the System during a period when it issued approximately \$374 million in average monthly payments to more than 172,000 retirees and beneficiaries.